AncestryDNA vs MyHeritage

 Today, both companies have leveraged the power of DNA testing to provide their customers with a whole new way to discover their family history.
 Order a genetic testing kit through either of these testing companies and you can find out which geographic regions your ancestors likely came from.
 Both companies will give you an ethnicity estimate, and both will allow you to find DNA matches with family members on the same platform.
 Both companies test a similar number of SNPs and have roughly the same size reference populations.
 Further, both companies offer only autosomal DNA testing.
 Neither company offers health reports, mtDNA testing, Y chromosome testing, or access to a genealogist.

 More than just an ancestry DNA test, both of these offer additional subscription packages which allow you to research historical records pertaining to your DNA data.
 Both companies boast a historical record database size that is not matched by any other companies.
 While it seems that both of them could not have the largest database, they both have the largest database in the regions that they operate.

 The largest differences between Ancestry and MyHeritage come from their origins.
-Ancestry was largely established in North America, whereas MyHeritage became big in Europe.
+Ancestry was largely established in North America, whereas MyHeritage as we’ve mentioned became big in Europe.
 While their databases are both large, Ancestry’s database is focused more on North American records, while MyHeritage has more records from European countries.